guyogev/guyogev.github.io/_posts/2018-12-28-preformance-and-devtools.md

 </p>

 **Request blocking** allows blacklisting specific files/domains.
-For example, files we can block files with low coverage, and see its impact immediately.
+For example, files we can block files with low coverage, and see it's impact immediately.

 ### Source

-Aside from the obvious features of *file-viewer* and *debugger*, source tab has some useful utils
+Aside from the obvious features of *file-viewer* and *debugger*, source tab has some useful utils.

 **Network** shows all resources that were loaded by the page.

 **Snippets** allows creating persistent code blocks, which can save repeated typing while debugging from the console.

 In my view, the most powerful tool is **overrides**, which allows loading a local copy of a resource from our file system.
 This allows us to use dev-tools as an IDE.
-Its an extremely fast way to test code changes, no need to go through a full build-deploy cycle.
+It is an extremely fast way to test code changes, no need to go through a full build-deploy cycle.

 ### Performance